Dremo 2.5 cc Diesel

 Speaking of which, one of the first points of interest relates to the cylinder retaining fasteners.
 They are actually not bolts at all – rather, they are steel studs which are threaded M3x0.5 at both ends.
 What appears to be the head of each retaining fastener is actually a separate female-threaded slot-head cap which engages with the male upper threads on the studs.
 The upper cooling jacket holes are drilled oversize to match the caps.

-However, here we encounter the first of the manufacturing flaws which suggest a commercial origin - the milling of the two bypass passages is not perfectly aligned with the exhaust stack and cylinder installation holes.
-Although errors of this kind appear not infrequently in commercial productions due to sloppy work-setting, it's unlikely that a capable home constructor having pride in his work would get this wrong and leave it uncorrected.
+However, here we encounter the first of the manufacturing flaws which suggested a commercial origin right from the start - the milling of the two bypass passages is not perfectly aligned with the exhaust stack and cylinder installation holes.
+Although errors of this kind appear not infrequently in commercial productions due to incidental work-setting errors, it seemed unlikely that a capable one-off home constructor having pride in his work would get this wrong and leave it uncorrected.
 Having gone to all the trouble of making the necessary die, he would surely cast another component and try again.

 It is the manner in which this transfer port is supplied with mixture that constitutes one of the really intriguing aspects of this engine’s design.
 The two milled bypass passages mentioned earlier feed into the transfer port from the ends rather than in the middle in the conventional cross-flow loop scavenging arrangement.
 This design precisely mirrors the arrangement introduced in late 1956 in the then-revolutionary 2.5 cc Enya D15-I diesel.
 The two streams of incoming mixture will logically meet head-on in the middle and be mutually deflected upwards, hence serving in effect as their own “baffle” and eliminating the need for a conventional baffle piston.

-This constitutes the first major clue regarding the dating and provenance of the subject “mystery” engine.
-Although possible, it seems rather unlikely that this modification to the loop scavenging system was developed by our unknown manufacturer in complete isolation.
-Some previous acquaintance with either the Enya D15 or the MVVS 25D is clearly implied.
-The engine could of course be a forerunner of either model, but I have to say that I personally see this as unlikely.
-Either way, a Japanese, East European or perhaps Russian origin is clearly implied, as is a date of the mid to late 1950’s.
+This constitutes the first major clue regarding the dating of this engine.
+Although possible, it seems rather unlikely that this modification to the loop scavenging system was developed by Hans Drenkhahn in complete isolation.
+Some previous acquaintance with either the Enya D15 or (perhaps more likely) the derivative MVVS 25D is clearly implied.
+The latter possibility would imply a date for this engine of around 1959, very early on in the Dremo model sequence.

 Turning now to the piston, we once again run into a unique design feature.
 The piston is a composite component consisting of three elements.
 The working piston is a thin-walled steel shell with no bosses for the gudgeon (wrist) pin.
 It has a thin and relatively narrow internal flange at the top.
 The 6 mm dia. hollow steel gudgeon pin fits inside this shell, being located in an aluminium alloy carrier which is inserted into the piston shell to butt against the lower surface of the flange at the top.